Sarah627/Java_miniatures/README.md

 1. If you don't have an IDE: (note: I won't let you stay lazy forever, you'll have to install it)

    - create a new directory (folder) for your java practice, right-click, new, text document
-   - yes, that's it just empty document, name this document "HelloWorld.java"
+   - yes, that's it just empty document, rename this document "HelloWorld.java"
    - open the document, as mentioned before java is class based so to write any instructions they **must be** inside classes, now let's type our first class:

    > `public class HelloWorld{}`